edgard/murailobot/memory-bank/activeContext.md

 - Factory functions for handlers create consistent initialization patterns and dependency injection
 - Explicit context management with timeouts prevents resource leaks in long-running operations
 - Structured logging with operation timing provides valuable diagnostic information
+- Separating core system instructions (like bot capabilities) from response formatting instructions (like avoiding prefixes) in AI prompts leads to cleaner and more maintainable prompt management.